Gluten Free For Good

 2. Bison

 Once upon a time, men did the hunting, women the gathering.
 We evolved with different roles for a variety of reasons.
 In general, men are more aggressive, bigger, stronger and tend to take greater physical risks.
 Personally, I’d rather wrestle with a blueberry bush than a 2,000 pound bison, so I’m good with that.
 Our gender-specific food roles are linked with social and cultural perceptions of masculinity and femininity.
 No way around it.
 Men burn meat, women bake pies.
 By the way, baking a pie (especially a gluten-free pie) takes a greater understanding of chemistry than throwing a steak on the grill.
 Women rock at science, we just don’t always get credit for it.
-I’m spiraling again – back to nutritionally dense food and masculinity.
-I’m choosing 100% grass-fed, organic and humanely treated bison because of its wonderful amino acid profile (good protein for building muscles to protect the berry pickers), low glycemic index and high amounts of B vitamins, zinc and selenium.
-B vitamins are important for metabolism, zinc plays a role in prostate health and selenium is a powerful antioxidant.

 3. Cranberries